betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 sub-system.
 The third was the 1967 fire of Apollo 1.

 # Apollo Mission Worklow: The AGC had an App for That
-Flying to the moon and returning safely involved a lot of coasting.
-A mission was divided into phases by *velocity changes*.
+Flying to the moon and returning safely involved
+*long periods of boredom punctuated by moments of shear terror*.
+A mission was divided into phases by *velocity change maneuvers*.
 For each manuever, there was a cooresponding program to handle it.
-In addition, time crtical maneuvers such as lunar landing, rendevouse and docking and re-entry required special groups of programs working together.
+In addition, time crtical maneuvers such as lunar landing, rendevouse and docking and re-entry required special sequences of programs working together.
 For every phase of the mission, there was an *app* for that.
 But, whole programs utilized smaller sub-routines that performed highly specialized operations.

 A lunar mission was divided into phases by *velocity change manuevers*.
 For each manuever, *there was an app for that*; there was a cooresponding program in the AGC to manage the manuever.
 For time crtical maneuvers such as lunar landing, rendevouse & docking and re-entry, several programs worked in sequence.
+By far the most time-critical sequence of manuevers occured during lunar landing.
+Lunar landing was divided into 4 distinct phases

+- Powered Descent (P63)

 For any particular maneuver, factors impacting program development were considerable.
 They included zero gravity fuel slosh, changing center of mass due to fuel consumption,